 Belly full of lake water, I lumbered through the swim finish archway on Coeur d’Alene’s City Park beach, hearing my resoundingly pathetic time of 1 hour and 32 minutes shouted through the din of the crowd, the thumping music, the whir of the news chopper overhead, confirming what I saw on my watch and driving home the sense of disappointment.
 On the damp grass in T1 I sat and the wetsuit strippers did their thing while I wondered if I could get my race back on course.
 Then I realized someone was telling me to point my left foot out to make it easier for her to get the suit off me.
 If I had thought about this request I wouldn’t have done it.
-But I didn’t think, I pointed, and the calf cramp struck with the speed and power unique to cramps and lightning bolts.
+But I didn’t think, I pointed, and the calf cramp struck with the speed and power unique to cramps, lightning bolts and perhaps Dick Cheney's torture chambers.
 I spent the next minute, maybe longer, pulling my foot toward me, easing the pain.
 Onto the changing tent.
 As I yanked crap out of my transition bag it occurred to me that I didn’t know exactly what I was supposed to do next.
 I had not made a concrete plan for how to go forward.
 On a day with threatening weather, I wasn’t sure what to take and what to leave, whether I’d be too hot or too cold, carrying too much or not enough.
 The atmosphere struck me as noisy and frantic in a way it hadn’t the year before.
 I was on my way to an absurd transition, just shy of 12 minutes.
 In 2008, my T1 was 7:36.
 I think this is what is known as coming unglued.

 * * *